IDEA-Research/DN-DETR/README.md

 ## Model Zoo
 We provide our models under **DAB-DETR**, **DAB-Deformable-DETR(deformable encoder only)**, and **DAB-Deformable-DETR** (See DAB-DETR [code](https://github.com/IDEA-opensource/DAB-DETR) and [paper](https://arxiv.org/abs/2201.12329) for more details).

+You can also refer to our [model zoo](https://drive.google.com/drive/folders/1wmiZKfOg_DIGIwyQedV4rzNqUwHVTkUv?usp=sharing).

 ### 50 epoch setting
 <table>
   <thead>